-As well as sharing the history on the website with the local community, and others living further afield, we are also making this information available in monthly displays in Harston Village Hall alongside the Fair Trade Better Brew Café and Bakers Stall (on the first Saturday of every month 10.30-12.30- see Events for display topics).
+As well as sharing the history on the website with the local community, and others living further afield, we make this information available in monthly displays in Harston Village Hall alongside the Fair Trade Better Brew Café and Bakers Stall (on the first Saturday of every month 10.30-12.30- see Events for display topics).
 The displays give people an opportunity to comment and feed back to us what they know.

-The ‘Exploring Harston’s Heritage’ project we have undertaken with the aid of the Heritage Lottery grant has also involved giving monthly talks from October 2015, continuing to July 2016, on different aspects of Harston’s history.
+The ‘Exploring Harston’s Heritage’ project undertaken with the aid of the Heritage Lottery grant also involved giving monthly talks from October 2015 to July 2016 on different aspects of Harston’s history.
 We have continued with giving talks and also invite in other speakers, usually having two talks a term.

 Our first talk on ‘Harston’s Beginnings’ looked largely at archaeology and Domesday records on the whole village while the next talk on Harston’s Closed Businesses looked at some of the past businesses that didn’t survive.
 Other talks have looked at Transport, Leisure time, Harston families & people who have left a lasting impression, Public services and before, Wartime, Changes to farming & landuse, Growth of & changing Harston in C19th & C20th with a final look at what is important in the village as regards our heritage.
 (Look in the overview section for the heritage of the different areas within Harston).